 | Still more sobering, people were scarcely coming to grips with the implications of a fact that scientists had known for decades —

 the climate system has built-in time lags.
-The passionate policy controversies and even much of the scientific research had been preoccupied with the warming of a degree or two (at a minimum) expected by the end of the 21st century.
+The passionate policy controversies and even much of the scientific research had been preoccupied with the warming of a degree or two (if not more) expected by the end of the 21st century.
 But already in the 1970s, climate scientists had understood that even if emissions could magically be brought immediately to zero, the oceans' uptake of CO2 was so slow that the gas already in the air would linger for centuries, trapping more heat.
 For example, in a milestone 1977 US National Academy of Sciences report, Keeling and a colleague had reported that the decline of the level of CO2 in the atmosphere would take centuries.
 But scientists had rarely emphasized this to the public, and many people thought that if emissions could be reined in the problem would be solved.

 |The situation turned out to be even worse than scientists had supposed.
 A definitive report published in 2005 by the prestigious Intergovernmental Panel on Climate Change (IPCC) stated only that, "While more than half of the CO2 emitted is currently removed from the atmosphere within a century, some fraction (about 20%) of emitted CO2 remains in the atmosphere for many millennia."
 That implied that a large part of global warming would dwindle away within a century after emissions ceased.
 Wrong.
 It turned out that the 21st-century level of emissions was so massive that it was transforming the entire global carbon system into a new state.
 Global temperatures would continue to creep upward until the ocean depths and their chemistry reached equilibrium with the heated air, until biological systems finished adapting to the new conditions, and until Arctic icecaps melted back to their own equilibrium.
 Journal articles pointing out this situation first appeared in 2007-2008.
 The new understanding was incorporated in the IPCC's 2014 report, which warned, "Surface temperatures will remain approximately constant at elevated levels for many centuries after a complete cessation of anthropogenic CO2 emissions."
 Whatever we did now, humanity